ananya923/IDS706_DE_Final_Project/README.md

 Finally, all engineered features are joined back to the main DataFrame using left joins on appropriate keys (from, to, date, week_start).
 The result is a comprehensive dataset combining raw transaction data with temporal patterns, behavioral metrics, anomaly indicators, and encoded categorical variables—ready for downstream analytics or fraud detection models.

-# Application of Isolation Forest Tree Model on the transformed labelled data.
+# Application of Isolation Forest Tree Model on the transformed API data.

 The notebook that has the codes for this step is `Modeling.ipynb`.